Minyall/gephi_twitter_media_downloader/README.md

 * Follow the on-screen instructions

+### 10c.
+Exclude media by type (optional)
+* If you want to exclude certain types of media you can use the following arguments...

+        -nV #excludes videos
+        -nP #excludes photos
+        -nA #excludes animated_gifs

+* Example: Download only photos using a Gephi generated .csv...

+        python download_twitter_media.py -G -nV -nA

 ### (11).
 Running the Script again
 * Ensure you have moved out your reports and media for safekeeping.
 * When you want to use the script again on different data just complete steps